networknt/light-doc/content/contribute/developer-guide.md

 git clone git@github.com:networknt/light-4j.git
 ```

-### Contribute to develop
+### Contribute to master

-You should never develop against the "master" branch.
-The development team will not accept a pull request against that branch.
-Instead, create a descriptive named branch from develop branch and work on it.
-Alternatively, work directly on develop branch in your forked repository.
+For each repository, the master branch is the main branch for contribution.
+The development team will not accept a pull request against other release branches.
+If you have permission to access networknt repositories, create a descriptive named branch from master branch and work on it.
+Alternatively, work directly on master branch in your forked repository.

-First, you should always pull the latest changes from the develop branch:
+First, you should always pull the latest changes from the master branch:

 ```
-git checkout develop
+git checkout master
 git pull
 ```